Asgeirms/Cloud9/web/README.md

 If you want another admin that can add other admins, check of the `Superuser status` box too.

 #### Rest of the admin panel
-On the adminpanel you can also add more event categories, accesibility tags and more pre-written short descriptions.
+On the adminpanel you can also add, change or delete event categories, accessibility tags and pre-written short descriptions.

 #### Downloading XML
-Press the 'Download XML' button in order to download and XML file with approved events.
+Press the 'Download XML' button in order to download an XML file with approved events.

 ## DJANGOs template-model-view architecture
 https://www.onlinetutorialspoint.com/django/django-model-view-template-mvt-overview.html